The Courts

 Judicial Vacancies - Process and Forms

-Judicial applicants for a Multnomah County Circuit Court vacancy are required to submit the "MBA Application for Judicial Vacancy" to the MBA Judicial Screening Committee and participate in the MBA's judicial screening process.
+Judicial applicants for a Multnomah County Circuit Court vacancy are invited to submit the "MBA Application for Judicial Vacancy" to the MBA Judicial Screening Committee and participate in the MBA's judicial screening process.

 New and Renewing Pro Tem Applicants - Process and Forms